-The difference can mostly be explained by the different estimates of the multiplicative scalars.
-If we use MSC to pre-process the spectra and do TR with L_2 regularization, but replace the estimates of the multiplicative scalars with the ones obtained from the EMSC pre-processed spectra the RMSEP of the models obtained using GCV falls from 2.70 to 2.01, which is reasonably close to the estimate obtained using EMSC pre-processing.
+lars.
+If we use MSC to pre-process the spectra and L_2 regularization, but replace the estimates of the multiplicative scalars with the ones obtained from the EMSC pre-processed spectra the RMSEP falls from 2.70 to 2.01, which is reasonably close to the estimate obtained using EMSC pre-processing.
 This example shows that the polynomials chosen in the EMSC pre-processing not only affect the regression coefficients by what is subtracted from the spectra, but can also impact the prediction by affecting the estimates of the multiplicative effects.